guillaume-chevalier/PyTorch-Dynamic-RNN-Attention-Decoder-Tree/README.md

 ## The idea

-This decoder tree is meant to take as an input a neural embedding (such as a convolutional's last feature map) to decode it into programming code as a decoder tree (for example, generating a HTML tree of code with this RNN decoder tree, for converting a screenshot of a website to the code generating that screenshot).
+This decoder tree is meant to take as an input a neural embedding (such as a CNN's last feature map) to decode it into programming code as a decoder tree (for example, generating a HTML tree of code with this RNN decoder tree, for converting a screenshot of a website to the code generating that screenshot).

 For a full implementation of an RNN decoder tree (but without attention mechanisms such as I have also thought about), you may want to check out [that other implementation](https://github.com/XingxingZhang/td-treelstm).

 I wrote the code of the current repository after applying to the [AI Grant](https://aigrant.org/) while waiting for a decision.
 Me and my teammate ended up in the top 10% of applicants with that project, but the number of grants awarded is more limited.

+## Attention Mechanisms

+Four different Attention Mechanisms could be used at different key places:
+- In the convolutional feature map between the encoder CNN and the decoder RNN Tree.
+- Across depth to capture context.
+- Across breadth to keep track of what remains yet to decode.
+- Also, note that it may be possible to generate a (partial) render of the "yet-generated" HTML, so as to pass that to a second CNN encoder on which the fourth attention module could operate.
+This dourth attention module would be repeated at every depth, as the third module which is also across depth at every depth level.
+This way, during decoding, it would be possible to update the view for the decoder at every level throughout decoding, thanks to dynamical neural networks (E.G.: TensorFlow Eager mode, or PyTorch).

 ## References and related work
 - [Top-down Tree Long Short-Term Memory Networks](https://github.com/XingxingZhang/td-treelstm) - Decoder Tree LSTMs, without attention mechanisms